ms/buildtogether.tech/process/index.md

     or three, but it probably won't be off by a factor of ten.
 Even if it is, it's better than no guess at all.

-Remember: the more estimating you do the better you'll get.
+Remember: the more estimating you do the better you'll get, but only if you compare what actually happened to what you predicted.
+No feedback: no improvement.

 ## Cutting Corners